Eva-Kuk/smoothie-lovers/README.md

 It is intended to be used as a full-stack application with clean and user - friendly site design.

 ### Project Purpose:
-- To create an easy-to-use online cocktail recipe book, providing a user-friendly interface with full functionality.
+- To create an easy-to-use online smoothie recipe book, providing a user-friendly interface with full functionality.
 - Promoting a healthy lifestyle by introducing smoothies into our daily diet.

 ### Site Owner Goals: